-On a total sample of 36 brains, β APP immunopositivity was demonstrated in 32 cases or 88.9%.
-According to the observed brain regions, in the parasagittal white matter, the axonal injury was confirmed in 75% of cases, in the genu of the corpus callosum 72.2%, in the splenium of the corpus callosum 77.8% and in the pons 77.8%.
-According to the Adams classification of the severity of the axonal injury, grade 1 of DAI was found in 20 (55.6%) cases, in 9 cases grade 2, and grade 3 in 3 cases. β APP immunostaining revealed a fairly even distribution of the axonal injury through the observed regions of brain tissue, with a noticeable shift in the expression intensity to the posterior structures of brain tissue and the highest frequency of strong immunopositivity in the pons region (Table 2, Figure 1).
-Spearman's correlation test confirmed a weak relationship between the presence and intensity of axonal injuries in the parasagittal white matter of the frontal lobe and the anterior parts of the corpus callosum (r=0.395), and a moderately strong association between the posterior parts of the corpus callosum and the rostral region of the brainstem (r=0.627).
-In the group of deceased that survived up to 2 hours, β APP immunostaining showed the presence of a DAI in 14 brains (82.3%), while in the group where the deceased survived more than 2 hours, β APP immunopositivity was present in 18 of 19 cases (94.7%).
+$\begin{array}{l} \beta APP-beta \ amyloid \ precursor \ protein; \ Front. - \ parasagittal \ white \ matter \ of \ the \ frontal \ lobe; \ CCG - \ genu \ of \ corpus \ callosum; \ the \ corpus \ callosum; \ the \ results \ corpus \ callosum; \ +- \ mathemath \ mathemath \ results \ results$ of strong immunopositivity in the pons region (Table 2, Figure 1).
+Spearman's correlation test confirmed a weak relationship between the presence and intensity of axonal injuries in the parasagittal white matter of the frontal lobe and the anterior parts of the corpus callosum (r = 0.395), and a moderately strong association between the posterior parts of the corpus callosum and the rostral region of the brainstem (r = 0.627).

+In the group of deceased that survived up to two hours, β APP immunostaining showed the presence of a DAI in 14 brains (82.3%), while in the group where the deceased survived more than two hours, β APP immunopositivity was present in 18 of 19 cases (94.7%).
 The shortest survival period in which β APP immunostaining confirmed an axonal injury was about 20-25 minutes, in three cases.
 The first case was a 30-year-old man, a cyclist, with a weak expression in the splenium of the corpus callosum (+) and a typical immunopositivity in the pons (++).
 Second case was a 35-year-old male, pedestrian, with weak immunopositivity in the white matter of the frontal lobe (+), typical through the corpus callosum (++) and very strong in the pons (+++).
 The third case was a 34-year-old man, a car driver, with a verified axonal injury in the frontal white matter (++), splenium of the corpus callosum (+), and pons (+++) (Figure 2).
 In the first two cases, there were similar associated craniocerebral injuries: fracture of the roof and base of the skull, HSD, SAH, intraventricular hemorrhage and brainstem hemorrhage, with petechial hemorrhage in the white matter and corpus callosum in the first case.
 In the third case, in addition to the axonal injury, less pronounced HSD and SAH were found.
-When comparing the efficacy of β APP immunostaining in the both groups, there was no statistically significant difference between observed regions (Table 3).
-The χ^2 test showed statistical significance between the presence of petechial hemorrhages in the parasagittal white matter of the frontal lobes and the axonal injuries in the anterior part (genu) of the corpus callosum (p=0.023) but the association of petechial hemorrhages with the axonal injury in the white matter of the frontal lobes has not been confirmed (p=0.064).
-The association of β APP immunopositivity expression in the brainstem with diffusely disseminated and interhemispheric/paramesencephalic localized subarachnoid hemorrhage was found (p=0.035).
+When comparing the efficacy of βAPP immunostaining in the both groups, there was no statistically significant difference between observed regions (Table 3).
+The χ^2 test showed statistical significance between the presence of petechial hemorrhages in the parasagittal white matter of the frontal lobes and the axonal injuries in the anterior part (genu) of the corpus callosum (p = 0.023) but the association of petechial hemorrhages with the axonal injury in the white matter of the frontal lobes has not been confirmed (p = 0.064).
+The association of β APP immunopositivity expression in the brainstem with diffusely disseminated and interhemispheric/perimesencephalic localized SAH was found (p = 0.035).